-Any false allegation made against a member of staff, will be treated as a serious offence and may result in exclusion.
+Any false allegation made against a member of staff, will be treated as a serious offence and may result in a fixed-term suspension or permanent exclusion.

 Physical Intervention and Restraint:

 Occasionally, in extreme circumstances, a child may need to be physically restrained.
 This would only be when the child is in danger of hurting him/herself or endangering other pupils and staff.
 Staff have agreed that physical restraint will only be used when safety is compromised.
 A record is kept of all violent incidents and incidents that have involved physical intervention.
 A number of staff are trained in positive manual handling.